 The whole of scripture points us throughout to God’s plan for dealing with our sin.

 We read in 1 Peter 2, speaking of God in the Person of the Son, Jesus,

 “He himself bore our sins in his body on the tree, that we might die to sin and live to righteousness.
 By his wounds you have been healed.”

 The atonement for our sin was carried out by our King Jesus!

 _He_ bore our sins.

 * Dear Lord God,

-Thank You for reminding us through Your word the truth of who we are.
-That we are sinners, saved by grace alone, through faith alone.
+Thank You for reminding us through Your word that we are sinners, saved by grace alone, through faith alone.

-And thank You for Jesus – Your answer to our big problem.
-That we can bring nothing, do nothing, enact nothing to earn our salvation from eternal judgement.
+Thank You for Jesus – Your answer to our big problem.
+We can bring nothing, do nothing, enact nothing to atone for our sin – But He did!